 How do I find out more?

 Are you interested in finding out more or contributing to the development of Clinical Services Quality Measures?

 Please contact: ENGLAND.firstname.lastname@example.org.

 - NHS Expo 2015: “A thought-provoking discussion to challenge some well-known presumptions that composite measures are masking rather than highlighting good practice and/or areas for improvement.
 Clinical Services Quality Measures intend to provide an at a glance view of quality of services such as cancer, cardiac, mental health and others.
-This session will explore whether these measures, to be available on MyNHS and NHS Choices, can help patients and NHS to understand how well the services are performing and are they meeting our (patients) needs?”
+This session will explore whether these measures, to be available on MyNHS and the NHS website, can help patients and NHS to understand how well the services are performing and are they meeting our (patients) needs?”